 The council was first created in 1987, but re-launched in 2011 by Executive Order 11-04

 with a new mission and expanded community membership.
 The council helped create the Illinois Institute for Rural Affairs at Western Illinois University, the Illinois Bond Bank, the Center for Rural Health, and the Illinois Main Street Program.
 In addition to providing grant funding to partner organizations like the University of Illinois, Illinois State University and Western Illinois University, the council funded the Digital Main Street IT pilot project in Nauvoo and the One Laptop per Child pilot project at the Illinois School for the Deaf.

 Nominate a Rural Champion

 Do you know someone who goes above and beyond to make a difference in rural Illinois?
 If so, nominate that person or group as a Rural Illinois Champion.
 Nominees who are bringing about change in rural Illinois communities will be considered.
 The selected nominees will be featured on Lieutenant Governor Sheila Simon’s web and social media sites.
-A copy of the nomination form is available here and must be submitted by February 14, 2014, either to firstname.lastname@example.org or by mail to:
+A copy of the nomination form is available here and must be submitted either to firstname.lastname@example.org or by mail to:

 Office of the Lt.
 Governor